TheKnightCoder/Ansible-Networking/README.md

 Show Commands
 ----------------------
-Ansible has a [built-in modules](http://docs.ansible.com/ansible/latest/modules/list_of_all_modules.html) for Cisco IOS and other network devices.
+Ansible has a [built-in network modules](http://docs.ansible.com/ansible/latest/modules/list_of_network_modules.html) for Cisco IOS and other network devices.
 One of these modules is the [ios_command](http://docs.ansible.com/ansible/latest/modules/ios_command_module.html) module which allows you to enter show commands and retrieve the output.

 This module is great for quickly displaying or logging a show command however it is not ideal in more complex operations due to the format Cisco IOS show commands are formatted.